OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/new_location_model.md

 `getFacility`:  only the last position, if the stored spatial coordinates come from an address (no date), they are not retrieved.
 `getFacilitiesWithGeometry`: the last position or, if there is no position, the address spatial coordinates.

+#### Scientific Object
+The API and DAO classes for scientific objects are refactoring to respect the layered architecture and the part `geospatial` is replaced by moves.
+The event part of a move stay the same (targets, description, start /end dates, isInstant), but the "position" part is replaced by the `LocationObservationModel`.
+So a moveModel is really simplified.

+The `LocationObservationCollectionModel` is added to the `ScientificObjectModel`.

+For the property `hasGeometry` store in MongoDB, the value is set to `true` if the location has the field `geometry` filled or if the location has the field `to` filled with a facility with location.
+This field is updated if the linked facility is updated.

 ## Limitations and Improvements
 ### Limitations
 ### Improvements

 - Refactoring the new location model for the rest of the elements : scientific objects, devices and areas.
 - Tests mongoDB queries and indexes.
+- Add an index on 'Location' collection.